Accredited official statistics

 2. Includes provision for repayment of principal, leasing payments, external interest payments and HRA item 8 interest payments and receipts.

-5. As per note 1, income from the NHS (eg via the Better Care Fund) is netted off in the calculation of net current expenditure.
-Further aggregates of Adult Social Care Expenditure can be found in DHSC’s Adult Social Care Activity and Finance Report, which will be published later this year.
+4. As per note 1, income from the NHS (eg via the Better Care Fund) is netted off in the calculation of net current expenditure.
+Further aggregates of Adult Social Care Expenditure can be found in DHSC’s Adult Social Care Finance Report, which was published on 13 November 2025.

 Chart A illustrates proportions of expenditure by Service.
 Education and Social Care services combined continue to represent over half of all local authority service expenditure.